Jesus Christ Superstar – Rock Opera Musical – Review – The 5th Avenue Theatre

 Static (Stationary) or Dynamic Set: Dynamic

-Prior Exposure/Knowledge Required: You’ll appreciate this more if you saw the movie, but it’s not required.
+Prior Exposure/Knowledge Required: You’d probably appreciate this more if you read the book or saw the movie.

 Defined Plot/Storyline: Yes